The Child Foretold:

 There must have been a point at which Albus finally realized that Tom might leap to the conclusion that the Prophecy referred to a child.

 Probably not long after he had turned it loose.
 Albus was allegedly a very clever man, after all.
-And he is not usually so impulsive as to turn something like that loose the night it takes place.
+And he is not usually so impulsive as to turn something like that loose the same night it takes place.

 Which he must have done, in order for the story to hold up to any investigation of just when Snape had been publicly thrown out of the tavern.